darrinjmajocha/room-checks/README.md

 ## Updating dorm/building names

-Edit the `buildings` array near the top of `app.js` when the final RIT dorm list is available.
+The complete residence hall list is maintained in the `buildings` array near the top of `app.js`.
+Edit that array if the university's list changes.

 ## CSV format